 1.3.2.3 Nominations and Publication of Report of Nominations.
-After due consideration if the Committee deems at least two (2) of the persons considered to be qualified for the Episcopal office, it shall select not fewer than two (2) or more than five (5) of such persons, each of whom has consented to be nominated, as nominees for such office.
-The Committee shall prepare a written report to the Members of Convention giving the names of the nominees, together with a brief biographical sketch of each.
-The Secretary of Convention shall provide the report to Members of Convention as soon as it is prepared.
-If any nominee withdraws from consideration prior to the Convention, the Committee may substitute the name of another person previously considered by the Committee and deemed qualified and who has consented to be nominated; and such a substitution shall constitute nomination of that person.
+After due consideration if the Committee for the Nomination of a Bishop deems at least two (2) of the persons considered to be qualified for the Episcopal office, it shall select not fewer than two (2) or more than five (5) of such persons, each of whom has consented to be nominated, as nominees for such office.
+The Committee shall prepare a written report to the Standing Committee, giving the names of the nominees, together with a brief biographical sketch of each.
+After approval of the names, the Standing Committee shall publicize the names of the nominees and describe and open the process for nominations by petition.
+If any nominee withdraws from consideration prior to the Convention, the Committee for the Nomination of a Bishop, with approval of the Standing Committee, may substitute the name of another person previously considered by the Committee and deemed qualified and who has consented to be nominated; and such a substitution shall constitute nomination of that person.

 1.3.2.4 Nominations by Petition.
-Following the report of the Committee to the Members of Convention, Nominations may be made by petition, which must be presented to the President of the Standing Committee at least seventy (70) days before the date set for the Convention.
+Following the dissemination of the names of the nominees by the Standing Committee, nominations may be made by petition, which must be presented to the President of the Standing Committee at least seventy (70) days before the date set for the Convention.
 Such nominations must be signed by at least eight (8) lay delegates and/or clergy (electors) of the Convention and accompanied by a letter of assent from the person so nominated.

-(a) Background and other checks as performed on Committee Nominees shall be ordered for each of the persons nominated by petition.

-(b) The President of the Standing Committee shall forward to the Secretary of Convention not less than thirty-five (35) days before the date set for the Convention, the names of the lawful candidates nominated by petition.

-(c) The entire list of persons nominated, whether by the Committee or by petition, shall be printed and mailed by the Secretary of the Convention to each of the lay delegates and clergy of the Convention not later than thirty (30) days before the date set for the Convention.
+- (a) Background and other checks as performed on the Committee Nominees shall be ordered for each of the persons nominated by petition. - (b) The Standing Committee shall publicize, not less than thirtyfive (35) days before the date set for the Convention, the names of the lawful candidates nominated by petition. - (c) The entire list of persons nominated, whether by the Committee for the Nomination of a Bishop or by petition, shall be printed and mailed by the Secretary of Convention to each of the lay delegates and clergy of the Convention not later than thirty (30) days before the date set for the Convention.

-(d) Committee shall arrange for appropriate opportunities for all persons nominated, whether by the Committee or by petition, and the Members of Convention to become mutually acquainted.
+(d) The Standing Committee shall ensure that there are appropriate opportunities for all persons nominated, whether by Committee or by petition, and the Members of Convention to become mutually acquainted.